Understanding the Concept of Dispensation

 - Core Elements:

-- God’s Grace: An unearned favor, underscoring the Lord’s magnanimity.
+- What is Grace?: Unearned favor, underscoring the Lord’s magnanimity.

 - Holy Spirit Indwelling: A testimony of God’s presence in believers.